 To personalize users’ experience and to allow us to deliver the type of content and product offerings in which you are most interested.
 To improve our website in order to better serve you.
 To allow us to better service you in responding to your customer service requests.
 To administer a contest, promotion, survey, or other site feature.
 To quickly process your transactions.
 To send periodic emails regarding your order or other products and services.

 Our website is scanned on a regular basis for security holes and known vulnerabilities in order to make your visit to our site as safe as possible.
 We use regular Malware Scanning.
 Your personal information is contained behind secured networks and is only accessible by a limited number of persons who have special access rights to such systems, and are required to keep the information confidential.
 In addition, all sensitive/credit information you supply is encrypted via Secure Socket Layer (SSL) technology.
 We implement a variety of security measures when a user places an order enters, submits, or accesses their information to maintain the safety of your personal information.
 All transactions are processed through a gateway provider and are not stored or processed on our servers.

-We may also use trusted third party services that track this information on our behalf.
+We may also use trusted third-party services that track this information on our behalf.
 You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
-You do this through your browser (like Internet Explorer) settings.
+You do this through your browser (like Google Chrome) settings.
 Each browser is a little different, so look at your browser’s Help menu to learn the correct way to modify your cookies.
-If you disable cookies off, some features will be disabled It won’t affect the users experience that make your site experience more efficient and some of our services will not function properly.
+If you disable cookies, some features will be disabled.
+It won’t affect the users’ experience that makes your site experience more efficient and some of our services will not function properly.
 However, you can still place orders.